freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 You can find the up-to-date build schedules and status here: https://github.com/freeCodeCamp/news#build

-## How to mention the original author of a translated article
+## How to Mention the Original Author of a Translated Article

 The original author and the original article are linked automatically adding this code to the Code Injection -> head section in the Draft Settings on Ghost.